vlod/crypto/README.md

 * Generates a symmetric random AES-256 key string
 * Encrypt secret-text with this symmetric key
 * Encrypt this symmetric key with the supplied assymetric public key
-* Returns as base64, the encrypted text and the encrypted symmetic key
+* Returns as base64, the encrypted text and the encrypted symmetric key

 Dependencies
 ------------

-Crypto needs openssl, install it as:
+Crypto needs openssl.
+Install it as:

     gem install openssl